-The Walker-Hecox-Hickle Gardens were established in May 2016.
-The gardens were funded by the Lithopolis American Legion Post 677.
-Dill’s Landscape of Canal Winchester laid out the garden and put in the seasonal plants.
+The Walker-Hecox-Hickle Gardens were established in May 2016 and funded by the Lithopolis American Legion Post 677.
 The gardens also feature the rock sculptures and martin house built by Dr. Edward Roller, a beloved local doctor who formerly resided on the land where the 1992 addition now stands.
 He collected rocks from all over North America and used them to create bird houses, vases, and other structures.

 In May, 2017, a couple from Lithopolis volunteered to help maintain the gardens.
-Finding the job overwhelming, they sought help from Fairfield County Master Gardeners and the Lithopolis Garden Club who adopted beds to maintain through the season.
-Crossroads Church staff donated a morning of volunteering their time and mulch.
-Thrivent donated $500 toward mulch, and Kurtz Brothers gave a good price on their mulch.
+Finding the job overwhelming, they sought help from OSU Fairfield County Master Gardeners and the Lithopolis Garden Club who adopted beds to maintain through the season.
+OSU Fairfield County Master Gardeners and the Lithopolis Garden Club continue to care for their adopted beds with volunteers.

 The OSU Fairfield County Master Gardener Friends of the Wagnalls Project Team was recently named the Outstanding Project of the Year 2021 in the Community Service category for a medium size County Program.

 The community has been very involved maintaining and improving our gardens.

 Advise, design, donations, discounts, and grants from these businesses have also contributed to the beauty of the gardens.

 The gardens are enjoyed by adult and teen gardeners and are used for library programs.